 The goal here is to wipe out any favoritism, inconsistencies, or personal opinions that could sneak into the evaluation process.

-In a nutshell, performance review calibration is like having a fairness checkpoint.
 It makes sure everyone gets a fair shot at a great review, no matter who's doing the reviewing.
 Therefore, when those reviews come around, you can be sure that they are serious assessments of all the fantastic things your employees are doing and where they're headed, not just a random chance.

 Performance review calibration involves a focused meeting where managers or a panel of reviewers come together with their employee evaluations.

-During this session, they discuss each employee's performance, citing specific examples and achievements, and identifying areas for improvement.
-The goal is to ensure consistency and fairness across all evaluations by collectively agreeing on the ratings that accurately reflect each employee's contributions and development needs.
+This meeting ensures the consistency and fairness across all evaluations by collectively agreeing on the ratings that accurately reflect each employee's contributions and development needs.

 This collaborative process helps eliminate biases or discrepancies in the assessments, ensuring a fair and objective performance review for all employees.